FineUploader/fine-uploader/readme.md

 <br/>
 ### Callbacks ###

-Callbacks must be declared inside of `callbacks` object for non-jQuery users, like this:
+Callbacks must be declared inside of a `callbacks` object for non-jQuery users, like this:
 ```javascript
 new qq.FineUploader({
     ...